BunnyWay/terraform-provider-bunnynet/docs/resources/pullzone.md

 Optional:

-- `blocked_countries` (Set of String) The list of blocked countries with the two-letter Alpha2 ISO codes
+- `blocked_countries` (Set of String) The list of blocked countries with the two-letter Alpha2 ISO codes.
+Traffic connecting from a blocked country will be rejected on the DNS level.
 - `filters` (Set of String) Options: `all`, `eu`
-- `redirected_countries` (Set of String) The list of budget redirected countries with the two-letter Alpha2 ISO codes
+- `redirected_countries` (Set of String) The list of budget redirected countries with the two-letter Alpha2 ISO codes.
+Traffic from a redirected country will connect to the cheapest possible node in North America or Europe.
 - `tier` (String) Options: `Standard`, `Volume`
 - `zones` (Set of String) Options: `AF`, `ASIA`, `EU`, `SA`, `US`